Louis Haghe (17 March 1806, Tournai, Belgium – 9 March 1885 London) was a Belgian lithographer and watercolourist.

 Day and Haghe created and printed lithographs dealing with a wide range of subjects, such as hunting scenes, architecture, topographical views and genre depictions.
 They pioneered the new techniques for chromolithography as well as hand-tinted lithographs.
 After William's death in 1845, the firm became known as 'Day & Son'.
 They were pioneers in developing the medium of the lithograph printed in colours.

 In 1838, Day and Haghe were appointed 'Lithographers to the Queen'.
-Possibly his most ambitious project was providing 250 images for David Roberts' The Holy Land, Syria, Idumea, Arabia, Egypt & Nubia printed between 1842–9.
+Possibly his most ambitious project was providing 250 images for David Roberts' The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia printed between 1842–1849.
 Roberts praised his skill and artistry, although John Ruskin called it 'forced'.

 From the mid-1850s Haghe concentrated more on his watercolours, and gained a reputation for his architectural scenes of northern Europe, with his pictures bought and displayed by the Victoria and Albert Museum.
 He also painted in oils, which were exhibited at the British Institution.
 He became president of the New Society of Painters in Water Colours from 1873 to 1884.